Romain Le Gac

-Romain Le Gac (born 31 May 1995) is a French-Canadian ice dancer who currently represents Canada with his partner and wife Marie-Jade Lauriault, in which capacity he is the 2022 Skate America bronze medallist, 2023 CS Budapest Trophy silver medallist, and two-time Canadian national medallists.
+Romain Le Gac (born 31 May 1995) is a French-Canadian ice dancer who currently represents Canada.
+With his partner and wife Marie-Jade Lauriault, he is the 2022 Skate America bronze medallist, a three-time Challenger Series medallist, and a three-time Canadian national medallist.
+He represented Canada at the 2026 Winter Olympics.

-Lauriault and Le Gac initially represented his birth country of France upon partnering in 2014, winning four silver medals at the French Championships and a national junior title, and representing France at the 2018 Winter Olympics.
-Internationally they won four Challenger medals, including gold at the 2019 CS Warsaw Cup, before switching to represent her birth country of Canada in the summer of 2021.
+Lauriault and Le Gac initially represented his birth country of France upon partnering in 2014, where they were four-time French national silver medallists (2015-19), four-time Challenger Series medallists and the 2016 French junior national champions, and represented France at the 2018 Winter Olympics before switching to represent Canada in the summer of 2021.

-He previously competed with Estelle Elizabeth, winning two junior national titles and representing France at the inaugural Winter Youth Olympics.
+He previously competed with Estelle Elizabeth, with whom he is a two-time French junior national champion (2012, 2014) and a 2012 Winter Youth Olympics bronze medallist in the team event.

 Personal life

 Romain Le Gac was born on 31 May 1995 in Nogent-sur-Marne, France.
 He moved to Montreal, Quebec, Canada in July 2014.
 He married Marie-Jade Lauriault in December 2015.
 He has expressed interest in working as an osteopath.